Obscuretone/obscuretone.github.io/public/posts/en/hack_the_planet.md

 ## Conclusion

-The method I’ve described offers a way to efficiently factor large semi-primes by exploiting the difference between primes.
-Though not a panacea, it is an important step in understanding the weaknesses of current cryptographic systems and lays the groundwork for future research into improving security.
+The method I’ve described is Fermat factorization: a way to factor semi-primes efficiently when their factors are close together by exploiting the difference between primes.
+Though not a panacea, rediscovering it was an important step in my own understanding of why the shape of prime selection matters.

 This method shows that there is still room for improvement in factoring algorithms, but also reinforces why RSA, despite its vulnerabilities, continues to be widely used for many applications.